zulip/zulip-gci/tasks/webhook-integrations.md

 #### Create a bot.

-* Create a bot named "Test van Botten" under the `Your Bots` section of your Zulip user’s `Settings` page and copy the API key.
-Add a **comment** to your task that says the name of the bot.
+* Create a bot named "Test van Botten" under the `Your Bots` section of your Zulip user’s `Settings` page and copy the API key to a text file.

 #### Create a test fixture